fastlane/docs/docs/index.md

 Thanks to all [contributors](https://github.com/fastlane/fastlane/graphs/contributors) for extending and improving _fastlane_.

-## Speakers

-Are you giving a talk on fastlane?
-Great!
-[Let us know](https://fastlane.tools/speaking) so we can help you give the best possible presentation.

 ## Metrics

 _fastlane_ tracks a few key metrics to understand how developers are using the tool and to help us know what areas need improvement.
 No personal/sensitive information is ever collected.
 Metrics that are collected include: